-Mentoring Qualitative Que estions (Yes or No)
+Mentoring Qualitative Qualitat estions (Yes or No)

-Response
+Aganay has a Farmal Mantaring Dragram Response

 Agency has a Formal Mentoring Program Yes

 Response

 Mentoring Training provided Yes

 Response

 Program is evaluated Yes

 Response

 Feedback is provided Yes

 Response

 Program is announced to all qualified individuals Yes

 Response

 All employees briefed on agency's Diversity and Inclusion Policies Yes

-Diversity and Inclusion Training (o)
+Diversity and Inclusion Training

 Response

 Formal Diversity and Inclusion Training provided No

 Response

 Training on unconscious bias provided No

 Response

 All employees briefed on agency's Diversity and Inclusion Policies Yes

 Diversity and Inclusion Council Qualitative Que estions (Yes or No)

 Response

 Agency has a Diversity and Inclusion Council No

 Response

 Diversity and Inclusion Council has a charte er No

 Members have received training Response No

 Council's mission aligns to agency mission Response No

 FEORP Progress Tracker

-Development Program Qualitative Que estions (Yes or No)
+Development Program Quantative Qua estions (Yes or No) Response

-Agency has a Career Development Program Response Yes
+Agency has a Career Development Program Yes

 Program is evaluated Response Yes

-103
+Response

-Program is announced to all qualified individuals Response
+Program is announced to all qualified indivi duals Yes

-Yes

-Mentoring Quantitative Questions (# or %) )
+Mentoring Quantitative Questions (# or %)

+Response

-Frequency of Program Evaluation (e.g., annually, quarterly etc.) Response
+Frequency of Program Evaluation (e.g., annually, quarterly etc.) Annually

-Annually

 Percent of employees involved with mentoring Response

 52.00%

 Percent of SES involved with mentoring Response

 9.00%

-Response Percent of managers involved with mentoring 0.00% Response Percent of supervisors involved with mentoring 49.00% Response Count of employees involved with mentoring 65 Count of SES involved with mentoring Response 0 Response Count of managers involved with mentoring 0 Response Count of supervisors involved with mentoring 33 Response Total number of employees eligible to participate 1366 FEORP Progress Tracker Diversity and Inclusion Training Quantit tative Questions (# or %) Frequency of Diversity and Inclusion Training per year (e.g., annually, Response quarterly etc.) Quarterly Dercent of ampleyage who have norticinated this year in formal Diversity Response Percent of employees who have participated this year in formal Diversity Inclusion Training 0.00% Response

-Percent of Senior Leadership that have participated in form Inclusion Training al Diversity and 0.00% Count of employees who have participated in formal Diversifications sity and Inclusion 0 Count of Senior Leadership that have participated in formal Inclusion Training Response 0 Total number of employees eligible to participate (this show the total count that has participated unless 100% of workfort participated) Diversity and Inclusion Council Quantitative Questions (# or %) Frequency of council meetings in FY17 (e.g., annually, qua Response N/A Frequency of council events (e.g., annually, quarterly etc.) Response N/A Percent of Senior Leadership on council Response 0.00% Percent of employees on council Response 0.00% Count of Senior Leadership on council Response 0 Count of employees on council Response 0 FEORP Progress Tracker

-Development Program Quantitative Questions (# or %)
+]

 Response

-Percent of GS1-4 who participated 0.00%
+Percent of managers involved with mentoring 0.00%

 Response

-Percent of GS 5-8 who participated 0.00%
+Percent of supervisors involved with mentoring 49.00%

 Response

-Percent of GS 9-12 who participated 4.44%
+Count of employees involved with mentoring 65

+Count of SES involved with mentoring Response 0

 Response

-Percent of GS 13-15 who participated 3.20%
+Count of managers involved with mentoring 0

 Response

-Percent of SES who have participated 0.00%
+Count of supervisors involved with mentoring 33

 Response

-Count of GS1-4 who have participated 0
+Total number of employees eligible to participate 1366

+FEORP Progress Tracker

+Diversity and Inclusion Training Quantitative Questions (# or %)

+Frequency of Diversity and Inclusion Training per year (e.g., annually, quarterly etc.) Response Quarterly

 Response

-Count of GS 5-8 who participated 0
+Percent of employees who have participated this year in formal Diversity and Inclusion Training 0.00%

 Response

-Count of GS 9-12 who participated 12

-Count of GS 13-15 who participated Response 34

-Response

-Count of SES who participated 0

-Response
+Percent of Senior Leadership that have participated in formal Diversity Inclusion Training and 0.00% Count of employees who have participated in formal Diversity and Inclu Training Response 0 Count of Senior Leadership that have participated in formal Diversity as Inclusion Training Response 0 Total number of employees eligible to participate (this should not be equal the total count that has participated unless 100% of workforce has participated) Response 1366 Diversity and Inclusion Council Quanti tative Questions (# or %) Frequency of council meetings in FY17 (e.g., annually, quarterly etc.) Response N/A Frequency of council events (e.g., annually, quarterly etc.) Response N/A Percent of Senior Leadership on council Response 0.00% Percent of employees on council Response 0.00% Count of Senior Leadership on council Response 0 Count of employees on council Response 0 FEORP Progress Tracker

+Development Program Quantitative Questions (# or %) Percent of GS1-4 who participated Response 0.00% Percent of GS 5-8 who participated Response 0.00% Percent of GS 9-12 who participated Response 4.44% Percent of GS 13-15 who participated Response 3.20% Percent of SES who have participated Response 0.00% Count of GS1-4 who have participated Response 0 Count of GS 5-8 who participated Response 0 Count of GS 9-12 who participated Response 12 Count of GS 13-15 who participated Response 34 Count of SES who participated Response 0 Response